jantiks/vigenere_cyper/README.md

 `def decryptWithoutKey(self, text)` <br />
 Takes encrypted ciphertext and tries to hack it, returns 5 possible keys for the specified ciphertext.
+The algorithm for hacking the cipher works best with middle to long texts(from 30 words) and the key for the cipher should be less than 20

 ## Contributing